-Grab your free copy of my eBook by clicking here and learn the 8 Surefire Strategies for recovering from sexual betrayal in marriage
+Grab your free copy of my eBook by clicking here and learn the 8 Surefire Strategies for Recovering from a Husband’s Affair

 - Changes in your mood – Feeling anxious, hopeless, feelings of apathy, guilt and mood swings